 But, if he’s too stubborn to let his adult self eat greens regularly, you can still sneak them into your meals.

-Whether you add them to an Omega-3 egg scramble, blend them in a smoothie, or saute them with garlic, mushrooms, and other Plant Paradox-approved veggies, there are so many excellent ways to get your greens.
+Whether you add them to an Omega-3 egg scramble, blend them in a smoothie, or saute them with garlic, mushrooms, and other approved veggies, there are so many excellent ways to get your greens.

 And the award goes to for the best leafy greens…